 If you or your loved one are detained and your Immigration Court hearings are at Varick Street in NYC, you may be eligible for a free attorney through the New York Immigrant Family Unity Project (NYIFUP).
-The program will contact you to see if you qualify for free representation around your first court date or soon after.
-You may have to wait about two to three weeks after being detained to see an immigration judge for the first time.
-If you have not talked to the NYIFUP program before your first court hearing, ask the immigration judge for a future court date so you can keep looking for a lawyer.
+If you are eligible to have your case heard in front of an immigration judge, you will be screened by legal service providers from the NYIFUP program on or sometime around your first court date and will receive free representation if the providers' criteria is met.
+Depending on the court calendar, you may have to wait about two to three weeks before you see an immigration judge for the first time.